Ruhifathima/Ruhifathima/README.md

-- 👋 Hi, I’m @Ruhifathima
+- 👋 Hi, I’m Ruhi a pre-final year university student studying computer science engineering at SRMIST
 - 👀 I’m interested in machine learning and data analysis.
 - 🌱 I’m currently learning web development(HTML, CSS and JS)
-- Current Project: expense tracker and splitter
+- Current Project: Image compression app

 <!---
 Ruhifathima/Ruhifathima is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.